Online sports betting is coming to Maryland. This page will be updated with the latest promos and sportsbooks as soon as MD sports betting is live.

 - Betting on the tournament as a whole

-Let’s take a look at what each type brings to the table.
+Let’s take a look at what each type of tennis bet brings to the table.

 Betting on individual matches

 As the tournament gets underway, you’ll be able to place bets on the winners of individual matches.
-Moneyline wagers have a familiar setup: favorites are represented with a minus (-) sign while the underdog carries the plus (+) sign.
-Here’s what it looks like:
+Moneyline bets have a familiar setup: favorites are represented with a minus (-) sign while the underdog carries the plus (+) sign.
+Here’s what it may look like at DK Maryland sportsbook:

 - Novak Djokovic -150